Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-i-basics-and-creation.md

 the guidelines summarized on Table: Estimating Magic Item Gold Piece Values.

+### Multiple Similar Abilities
-**Multiple Similar Abilities:** For items with multiple similar abilities that don't take up space on a character's body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.
+For items with multiple similar abilities that don't take up space on a character's body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.

+### Multiple Different Abilities
-**Multiple Different Abilities:** Abilities such as an attack roll bonus or saving throw bonus and a spell-like function are not similar, and their values are simply added together to determine the cost.
+Abilities such as an attack roll bonus or saving throw bonus and a spell-like function are not similar, and their values are simply added together to determine the cost.
 For items that do take up a space on a character's body each additional power not only has no discount but instead has a 50% increase in price.

+### 0-Level Spells
-**0-Level Spells:** When multiplying spell levels to determine value, 0- level spells should be treated as 1/2 level.
+When multiplying spell levels to determine value, 0- level spells should be treated as 1/2 level.

+### Other Considerations
-**Other Considerations:** Once you have a final cost figure, reduce that number if either of the following conditions applies:
+Once you have a final cost figure, reduce that number if either of the following conditions applies:

 ---*Item Requires Skill to Use:* Some items require a specific skill to